B4rb4r4S/hello-world/README.md

 # hello-world

+Hi people!

-Just practicing how to create a new repository
+Thhis is a test to learn how to create branches and commits.
+Wish me luck!